 Clinical Director Greg Powers discusses our approach to drug rehab, how drugs affect people in different ways, the drug detox experience and our individualized approach to addiction treatment.

-Does drug rehabilitation work?
+Does drug rehab work?

 Evidence-based drug addiction treatment is the cornerstone of recovery programs at our drug rehab centers in Dallas, Texas.
-At Discovery Point Retreat we understand the battle with drug use better than anyone else — many of us have overcome substance abuse ourselves.
+At Discovery Point Retreat, we understand the battle with drug use better than anyone else — many of us have overcome substance abuse ourselves.

 Our residential and inpatient drug rehab programs provide continuous care and treatment modalities to combat your addiction.
 In drug rehab, you learn to control your cravings and emotions as you recover from possible underlying causes such as depression and anxiety.